-The Company strives to have Board members with different skills sets, experience, industry and professional qualifications to meet the Company's needs.
+The Company strives to have Board members with different skillsets, experience, industry and professional qualifications to meet the Company's needs.
 The Board presently comprises individuals who, as a group, provide an appropriate balance and diversity of skills, experience, gender and functional expertise so as to oversee the business affairs of the Company and to provide its management with the requisite direction and guidance.
-The current Board is made up of six directors.
-Our Chairman, Mr. Toshifumi Hashizume, has more than thirty years of experience in retail operations and has assumed various leadership roles in the Holding Company prior to his present appointment.
-Similarly, our Managing Director, Mr. Shioji Hiramatsu, has extensive experience in retailing and has held senior positions both in the Holding Company and its subsidiary prior to his present appointment.
+The current board is made up of five directors.
+Our Chairman, Mr. Satoru Tanaka, has more than thirty years of experience in retail operations and has assumed various leadership roles in the Isetan Mitsukoshi Group prior to his present appointment.
+Similarly, our MD, Mr. Shioji Hiramatsu, has extensive experience in retailing and has held senior positions in the Isetan Mitsukoshi Group prior to his present appointment.
 As for our independent directors, in addition to their individual professional expertise in accounting, human capital management and law, they also have experience relating to the retail industry and income-producing real estate investment as well as risk management, finance and governance and general management.